JamesSkemp/words/content/post/ghost-in-the-shell-2-innocence-scene-5-boat-house.md

 +++
 title = "Ghost in the Shell 2: Innocence - Scene 5: Boat House"
-summary = "Transcript of scene 5 from Ghost in the Shell 2: Innocence.
+description = "Transcript of scene 5 from Ghost in the Shell 2: Innocence.
 Murder of an inspector." draft = false comments = true date = "2006-08-08T20:43:00-05:00"